larsvasseldonk/DE-zoomcamp-project/README.md

 * Navigate to the terraform directory and modify the credentials and project variables in variables.tf file as required.

-Credentials value: JSON key file location within terraform folder Project value: GCP Project ID
+Credentials value: JSON key file location within terraform folder <br>
+Project value: GCP Project ID

 Run the following commands separately: